-The idea that redhead people (women in particular) may have superpowers goes, at least, as far back as the 19th century when, in 1886 the book Le Parfum de La Femme et Les Sens Olfactif Dans L’Amour – Étude Psycho-physiologique by Augustin Galopin was first published in France.
+The idea that redhead people (women in particular) may have superpowers goes, at least, as far back as the 19th century when, in 1886 the book Le Parfum de la Femme et Les Sens Olfactif Dans L’Amour – Étude Psycho-physiologique by Augustin Galopin was first published in France.
 Is there any scientific basis for this?
 When it comes to the genetics of redheads, science-backed up some of Galopin’s claims.

 According to the 19th-century French doctor, a specific odor emanates from redheads.
 This odor, or aroma, which is allegedly unique to redheads, is referred to as ambergris.
 Dr. Augustin Galopin thought of this aroma as sensual and appealing.
 Since then, scientists have gone further into this and discovered that the smell that redheads tend to emanate is the result of the acidic film covering their skin.
 Everyone has a thin acidic film all over their skin, but it is true that, in the case of redheads, this is what makes them discharge the aroma that Galopin noticed.

 Le Parfum de La Femme (or Women’s Perfume in English) is a fascinating read because of all the insights it offers on redhead women.
 Being redhead or ginger is extremely rare.
 It is estimated that only between 1% and 2% of the world’s population have red hair.
-That would account for something around of 70 to 140 million people.
-Although the country with the largest number of redheads is the United States of America, Scotland is probably where redheads are more noticeable as they are about the 20% of the country’s population.
+That would account for something around 70 to 140 million people.
+Although the country with the largest number of redheads is the United States of America, Scotland is probably where redheads are more noticeable, as they are about 20% of the country’s population.

 Why Do Some People Have Red Hair?

 It would be fun to be a redhead… you can get away with being, like, really volatile and fire-y because you’re like, ‘I’m just a redhead; what can I say’? – Anna Kendrick